flyteorg/flytesnacks/examples/neptune_plugin/README.md

 .. tags:: Integration, Data, Metrics, Intermediate
 ```

-[Neptune](https://neptune.ai/) is the MLOps stack component for experiment tracking.
-It offers a single place to log, compare, store, and collaborate on experiments and models.
+[Neptune](https://neptune.ai/) is an experiment tracker for large-scale model training.
+It allows AI researchers to monitor their model training in real time, visualize and compare experiments, and collaborate on them with a team.
 This plugin enables seamless use of Neptune within Flyte by configuring links between the two platforms.
 You can find more information about how to use Neptune in their [documentation](https://docs.neptune.ai/).

 ## Installation